Psychos in Love: Plot

 Joe, a bartender and strip club proprietor, and Kate, a manicurist, meet after trying to find a significant other for a long time.
 They are both murderers, a fact the two bond over after revealing their crimes to each other.
 They also bond over their mutual hatred of grapes.
-Kate has exclusively killed women, while Joe targets women.
+Kate has exclusively killed men, while Joe targets women.
 Before meeting Kate, Joe murdered many women after bringing them to his home.

 During a house visit to a male mechanic, Kate is attacked and sexually assaulted, but stabs the man with a nail file before clobbering him to death with a rock.
 Later, Susan, a topless dancer, auditions for a job at the bar in Joe and Kate's home, only for Joe to stab her to death before decapitating her and using her head as a decorative centerpiece in the kitchen.

 As the couple's relationship progresses, Kate suggests that she and Joe commit a murder together.
 Joe brings home Nikki, a dancer from the bar who is attracted to Kate.
 Once there, Joe stabs Nikki several times, but she does not die.
 As Nikki attempts to attack, Joe proceeds to clobber her with a frying pan.
 When she revives again, Joe shoots her with a shotgun.
 Kate suggests that the two stop killing, as she is bored by it and oney interested in her romance with Joe.
 The two decide they will be married before dismembering Nikki.

 Joe and Kate have a wedding, and honeymoon in Chicago, where they meet a female prostitute at an oldies bar.
 Having never murdered a prostitute, Joe is excited about fulfilling his "Jack the Ripper" fantasy, and stabs the woman to death in the shower.
 Following their honeymoon, both Joe and Kate begin indulging in their murderous urges again.
 The couple's marriage begins to falter when Kate becomes jealous of Joe's encounters with women.
 Kate contemplates that she no longer finds murder enjoyable.
 The couple decide to buy a VCR, hoping to find voyeuristic enjoyment out of watching slasher films.
 The two rent numerous videos, including the entire Friday the 13th and Halloween series.

 After finding their kitchen sink is clogged with entrails of their victims, Joe and Kate summon a neighborhood plumber, Herman, who is in fact a cannibal.
 Finding severed fingers in the drain, Herman tries to blackmail the couple, hoping they will supply him with corpses, and threatens to kill them and cook their bodies with a grape sauce if they refuse.
 Joe turns out the lights to divert Herman's attention, and manages to brutally kill Herman.

 Following Herman's murder, Joe and Kate decide to go out for dinner, but bicker over which type of cuisine they want and continue to proclaim their hatred of grapes.